ScottyPoi/SSZ-SimpleSerialize/overview/Composite_Types.md

   - This limit is preset for two primary reasons:
     1. Stable merkleization: there are no variable numbers in the hash-tree-root definition.
     2. Strong guarantees on inputs: lists should never contain more elements than their limit states it was designed for.

-- ###### Allocation
-  - For small list limits, the limit type information may help to optimize for a single allocation of full list capacity.
-  - However, list limits can be arbitrarily high as the cost for serialization and merkleization is `O(n)`:
-    - the limit is not padded to in serialization
-    - `O(log(N))` [zero-hashes](../merkleization/hashing.md#zero-hashes) may need to be merged during merkleization.
-  - Hence, lists should not be allocated to their full limit for larger numbers.

 - ###### Serialization
   - Serialized and deserialized like a [Sequence](../representation/sequences.md) of the `values`, all of type `T`.